Eryclis/eryclis.github.io/content/authors/admin/_index.md

 ---

-I am currently a Ph.D. student in Information Sciences at the University of Illinois at Urbana-Champaign, advised by [Dr. Madelyn Sanfilippo](https://madelynsanfilippo.com/).
-Before starting my doctoral program, I work at the Brazilian Attorney General’s Office.
+I am currently a Ph.D. student in Information Sciences at the [University of Illinois at Urbana-Champaign](https://ischool.illinois.edu/), advised by [Dr. Madelyn Sanfilippo](https://madelynsanfilippo.com/).
+Before transitioning into the tech field and starting my doctoral program, I work at the Brazilian Attorney General’s Office.
 That legal background serves as a context for my research on the intersection of Law and Machine Learning, making me curious about fairness in ML models, Legal NLP, and AI Governance.
 {style="text-align: justify;"}